Werkspoor: Busses

 Werkspoor built busses before and after the Second World War.
-In the late 1940s 195 Crossley busses were built for local public transport companies owned by the Nederlandse Spoorwegen.
-After that Werkspoor did not build any busses, but after seven years it re-entered the market by a request of the Nederlandse Spoorwegen, that wanted to prevent the big coachbuilder Verheul from gaining a monopoly.
+In the late 1940s, 195 Crossley busses were built for local public transport companies owned by the Nederlandse Spoorwegen.
+After that, Werkspoor did not build any more busses, however, seven years later it re-entered the market by request of the Nederlandse Spoorwegen, that wanted to prevent the big coachbuilder Verheul from gaining a monopoly.
 Verheul was able to build busses with a self-supporting body, and Nederlandse Spoorwegen thought that Werkspoor should also be able to do so.
 From 1956-1962 Nederlandse Spoorwegen and its subsidiaries received 477 Leyland-Werkspoor Bolramer busses.
 In 1962 Werkspoor sold the bus division to Hainje in Heerenveen, now part of VDL Groep.

 Radio telescope

-In 1956 Werkspoor together with Philips, the Royal Netherlands Meteorological Institute and some Dutch universities built the Dwingeloo Radio Observatory.
+In 1956, Werkspoor together with Philips, the Royal Netherlands Meteorological Institute, and some Dutch universities built the Dwingeloo Radio Observatory.

 Hyperbaric chamber

-In 1959 Werkspoor the first pressure chamber for hyperbaric medicine used for medical purposes.
+In 1959 Werkspoor used the first pressure chamber for hyperbaric medicine for medical purposes.
 Customer was the Wilhelmina Gasthuis in Amsterdam.
 After the Wilhelmina Gasthuis became part of the Academic Medical Center in Amsterdam, the chamber moved to the Meibergdreef, where it is still used.